irahorecka/gardenofrecipes/public/recipes/md/sammys-chili.md

 At Sammy’s, dry red peppers were used:

-- Stems and as many seeds as possible were removed.
+- Stems and as many seeds as possible were removed
-- Peppers were boiled in water, then peeled once cooled.
+- Peppers were boiled in water, then peeled once cooled
-- The pulp was mashed or blended and added into the chili.
+- The pulp was mashed or blended and added into the chili